NateyLB/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+a token is used by a server to authenticate a user, a toekn is recieved in authentification and is tored in local storage.
+The server checks if the user has an auth token and will then let the user access private features.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Put secure data behind a private route that requires an auth token.

 - [ ] Describe how web servers work.

+A web server is a computer or program that runs on such a computer, this server 'serves' data to a computer trying to access the data, usually through a URL.
+So a computer tries to access a web page, it accesses the server though the URL/Domain and the server  'serves' resources to the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C post
+R get
+U put post
+D delete

 ## Project Set Up